I significantly increased my energy levels in 30 days! Did I just say that?! I can hardly believe it myself.

 The logical part of my brain knew that I might not feel as well since working causes fatigue for me both mentally and physically.
 Even with having that in mind, I still got a little discouraged during the week because I wasn’t improving as fast as I wanted to.

 By Friday, I was starting to feel like I had more energy but nowhere near energized.
-I made it 45 minutes through my ballroom class without triggering my symptoms, and I danced more this past Friday than previous weeks. 🙂
+I made it 45 minutes through my ballroom class without triggering my symptoms, and I danced more this past Friday than in previous weeks. 🙂

 There were some improvements.
 I only had one body crash around my kids’ bedtime, and it was mild and didn’t cause me to fall asleep.
 This is pretty huge!
 I also was able to stay up later, which I’m not sure is always a great thing.🤪

 Another perk, I’ve lost almost another 3 pounds!
 That’s more than 5 pounds in two weeks, thanks to the stomach flu and the 30-day program.
 Lol.

 This past week I did something I haven’t done since my relapse started in December 2015.
 I drove over an hour in traffic to a destination, worked, interacted with people in an overstimulating environment, ate dinner in a restaurant, and then drove for about an hour home.
 I did all of this without any rest!

 I had to rest the next day, but it feels so amazing to gain some independence back in my life!
-I wouldn’t have made it without the natural energy boosts.
-I took four that day at various points when I felt my energy levels dropping, and I was still able to go to sleep at 11 pm when I got home.
+I wouldn’t have made it without the energy boosts.
+I took them at various points when I felt my energy levels dropping, and I was still able to go to sleep at 11 pm when I got home.

 I then got sick again (!) with a cold, and my symptoms flared a little on Saturday and Sunday.